opdev1004/op-blogger-themes/README.md

 ## Notice

-### Recent Blogger Theme Editor Issue with Firefox or others
+### Recent Blogger Theme Editor issues with Firefox or other web browsers
 Please use Google Chrome as a web browser when you edit blogger theme if you have a problem.
 Blogger's theme edit page is unstable at the moment.

 ### Mobile SEO Problem